 Heading into the long weekend, and with Ontario's parks opening back up, many of us are starting to think about camping.

-While some conservation areas have opened their trails, their facilities are closed too.
+While some conservation areas have opened their trails, some of their facilities may be closed.
 We have the full list of which national parks, provincial parks, municipal parks, and conservation areas are open during the coronavirus outbreak here.

 If you have one, camping in your yard can be a fun way to get out of the house while still practicing physical distancing.
 Bring out your camping gear and practice your skills so that you'll be a pro once you can get out to a campground again.

 How about a little friendly competition to hone those skills?
 Who can put up the tent the fastest?
 Who can roll up their sleeping bag the fastest (and the tidiest)?
 How about a backyard pillow fight?
 Tie dye, anyone?

 The best part about camping in your own backyard is that you don’t have to pack or even take the tent down.
 The tent can become a fun clubhouse or escape for when you need a break from the rest of the household.
 It’s also a great place to hang out and play bird bingo, name the clouds, and spot some rainbows (or make them yourself).

 So, you don’t live in a house, have a backyard, or tent?
 Time to build a fort.
 Those couch cushions and blankets don’t need to be weatherproof (though you might want them to be if you're building on your balcony).